 - By being absolutely shit-scared to do all the pee measuring stuff at work;

 - By being comforted by some of the most wonderful colleagues at VBAT and finally;

-After realising that I am always tightening up my muscles, I learned to relax them and with the help of a few wonderful days on which I measured all my liquid intake and toilet use during a period of 24 and 48 hours, I realised that my bladder was fine and I just needed to drink more and stop feeling stressed about going to the toilet.
+After realizing that I am always tightening up my muscles, I learned to relax them and with the help of a few wonderful days on which I measured all my liquid intake and toilet use during a period of 24 and 48 hours, I realized that my bladder was fine and I just needed to drink more and stop feeling stressed about going to the toilet.

 Geez, not a massive problem at all, right?!

 Well, luckily not anymore.
 And that’s why I wanted to write this story down.
 This has been a problem that has dominated my life in many ways and has challenged me throughout all those 23 years.
 But, as a side effect, it has made me a better person.
 (Man!
 I sound like such a grown-up..)

 I have become more understanding to other people because of it and I noticed that telling this story about myself has helped others to open up about their life problems as well, which I am extremely grateful for.

 So, here it is.
 Out in the open.

 The story of an ex-incontinent almost 24-year-old girl.*